Skip to Content

 Photo credit: Patagonia

 Incredibly soft fleece bottoms for babies that can double as pajamas.
-These pants come in a variety of colors and patterns and sizes between 3 months and 5T.
+These pants come in various colors, patterns, and sizes, between 3 months and 5T.

 Columbia Snowtop Infant Bunting